Chemical coloring of metals: History

-Since the end of the 18th century, chemical coloring of metals has been a regular topic of various collections of chemical technology recipes, and from the mid-19th century onwards, this topic was included in most electroplating manuals and handbooks of goldsmiths and silversmiths.

 Great progress was made in the industrial application of chemical coloring of metals in the early 20th century.
-For example, 1904. first mention of selenium based black and multicolor patinas for steel,copper and brass, around 1905, the first patents for black nickel (German patents DRP 183972 and DRP 201663) and black oxide (circa 1915–1922, German patents DRP 292603, DRP 357198, DRP 368548) were made.
-Between 1923 and 1927, the first UK patents relating to oxidized aluminium were published., and black chromium was developed in 1929 (German patent GP 607, 420).
+1904 saw the first use of selenium-based black and multicolor patinas for steel, copper and brass.
+Around 1905, the first patents for black nickel (German patents DRP 183972 and DRP 201663) and black oxide (circa 1915–1922, German patents DRP 292603, DRP 357198, DRP 368548) were made.
+Between 1923 and 1928, the first UK patents relating to oxidized aluminium were published, and black chromium was developed in 1929 (German patent GP 607, 420).

 After the Second World War, there was a growing interest in green patinated copper sheets, which were intended primarily for architectural use.
 Technologies for anodic oxidation of titanium, and later niobium and tantalum, have evolved since the mid-1960s.
-Technology for the anodic oxidation of stainless steel was developed too in 1957. (patent US 2957812A).
+Technology for coloring stainless steel via anodic oxidation was developed in 1957.